The origins of farming

 The dead person was buried on his left side with his head facing east.

-From nearly the same period are the archaelogical finds in Starvečo in North-West Hungary and the finds of the Linear Band culture in the Carpathian Plane in Central Hungary, 7800 to 6900 ybp, old.
+From nearly the same period are the archaelogical finds in Starčevo in North-West Hungary and the finds of the Linear Band culture in the Carpathian Plane in Central Hungary, 8000 to 7000 ybp, old.
 These are the earliest settlements of the Neolithic culture in Europe.

 Halberstadt in Germany